VIA-Research/uPIMulator/README.md

 All source code and version history can be accessed in our GitHub repository.

 ## The Python & C++ Version
-This was our initial implementation of uPIMulator, used in our HPCA-2024 publication.
+This is our initial implementation of uPIMulator, used in our HPCA-2024 publication.
 You'll find it in the `python_cpp` directory.
 Refer to the included [README](./python_cpp/README.md) for usage instructions.

 ## The Go Version